 - The presence of close family members in Australia

 - Whether you have a business that employs people in Australia

-If you are away from Australia for 5 continuous years, you may still be eligible for a RRV as per the above reasons, however you will also need to show that you had a compelling reason for being away from Australia.
+If you are away from Australia for 5 continuous years, you may still be eligible for an RRV as per the above reasons, however, you will also need to show that you had a compelling reason for being away from Australia.